kimanikevin254/descope-nextjs-auth-rbac/README.md

     npx prisma migrate dev --name init
     ```

-8. Open `app/layout.js` and replace `<YOUR-PROJECT-ID>` with the necessary value.

-9. Run the application using the command `npm run dev` and navigate to "http://localhost:3000".
+8. Run the application using the command `npm run dev` and navigate to "http://localhost:3000".
 You'll be redirected to the signup page.
 Complete the auth process.

-10. Go to the Descope console, select **Authorization** from the sidebar, and click the **+ Role** button.
-In the "Add Role" modal, provide "editor" as the name and "Can write posts and submit them for approval" as the description.
+9. Go to the Descope console, select **Authorization** from the sidebar, and click the **+ Role** button.
+In the "Add Role" modal, provide 'editor' as the name and "Can write posts and submit them for approval" as the description.
 Then click the **Add** button.

     ![Adding a role](https://i.imgur.com/nl5ylFG.png)

     Repeat the same process to create a role for the admin.
-Provide "admin" as the role and "Can toggle a post's published status as the description".
+Provide 'admin' as the role and "Can toggle a post's published status as the description."

-11. Assign the editor role to the user and go back to the application.
+10. Assign the 'editor' role to the user and go back to the application.
 You'll be able to write posts and submit them for approval but you can't toggle their published status.

-12. On the Descope console and assign the admin role to the user.
+11. On the Descope console and assign the 'admin' role to the user.
 Go back to the application, reload it, and you'll be able to toggle a post's published status.